-The Bentley Flying spurs will now have some additional oomph, thanks to a collaboration that the brand has entered with British design company Linley.
-Meant for the Chinese markets, the cars will feature select Linley veneers in Santos rosewood on the fascia, console, waistrail and roof console which is a first for any car, ever.
-The Linley Helix motif is inspired by the Linley Helix Furniture Collection, and the car springs more suprises than you can imagine.
+The Bentley Flying spurs will now have some additional oomph; thanks to collaboration, the brand has entered with British design company Linley.
+Meant for the Chinese markets, the cars will feature select Linley veneers in Santos rosewood on the fascia, console, waist rail, and roof console, which is a first for any car, ever.
+The Linley Helix Furniture Collection inspires the Linley Helix motif, and the car springs more surprises than you can imagine.

-Apart from a customer-commissioned Linley humidor modification to the rear console you will also find a cigar cutter and ashtray back there.
-The car also sports a builtin fridge set just behind the arm rest and rear console, with space to keep bottles.
-And for some fun family time there is a picnic table with a pop-up vanity mirror concealed.
-Plus they’ve also thrown in a “Linley branded leather bag with a sumptuous cashmere blanket and other Linley items such as a leather luggage tag“.
-Under the hood the Continental Flying Spur has a 6 litre petrol engine which generates 552 bhp and propels the car from 0 to 60 mph in 4.9 seconds.
-Pricing is not available, but keeping in mind the Middle Kingdom’s growth and its voracious appetite for luxury 10 of these babies would have been long sold out.
+Apart from a customer-commissioned Linley humidor modification to the rear console, you will also find a cigar cutter and ashtray back there.
+The car also sports a built-in fridge set just behind the armrest and rear console, with space to keep bottles.
+And for some fun family time, there is a picnic table with a pop-up vanity mirror concealed.
+Plus, they’ve also thrown in a “Linley branded leather bag with a sumptuous cashmere blanket and other Linley items such as a leather luggage tag“.
+Under the hood, the Continental Flying Spur has a 6-liter petrol engine that generates 552 bhp and propels the car from 0 to 60 mph in 4.9 seconds.
+Pricing is not available, but keeping in mind the Middle Kingdom’s growth and its voracious appetite for luxury, 10 of these babies would have been long sold out.